mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Referencing Files

-To increase flexibility when working with different Michelson compilers TzCompose provides a few ways to load data from files:
+To increase flexibility when working with different Michelson compilers MvCompose provides a few ways to load data from files:

 ```yaml
 - task: deploy